Kennyslaboratory/Reverse-Engineering-Cheatsheet/README.md

 -----------------
 # The Reverse Engineer's Cheatsheet
-**`DON'T TRY TO MEMORIZE EVERYTHING!!!`**
-Just focus on truely memorizing the techniques used to analyze, debug, and examine memory.
-This is a high level overview of key concepts that you might need to refresh yourself on if you've been out of the game for a while.
+Memorizing is never fun and if you're like me, you'll work on other projects for months before needing to come back to debug a piece of software just to find out that you've lost your mojo.
+Here are a few refreshers if you need them.

 ## Table of Contents
  * [Programming Concepts](#programming-concepts)